IuliaSapungiu/Data_Science/README.md

-# Data Science University Project 🎓
+# E-commerce Data Scraper & Visualisation - Data Science University Project -  🎓
 ###### This is a documentation regarding the project I've created.
 This project was developed as part of a Data Science learning journey.
 ###### It reflects a combination of technical skills and practical applications to solve real-world data challenges.